 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

 Here’s ad code of a kind I see way too often:

-And it’s also the code, uncensored except for “SNIP,” we used to receive from ad partners.
-We had (and my former colleagues probably still have) to rework each and every ad that has come to us.
-It has made all our attempts harder to output at least valid code.
+It’s the code, uncensored except for “SNIP,” we used to receive from ad partners.
+To ensure quality, we had (and my former colleagues probably still have) to rework every ad that came to us.
+It made all our attempts harder to output valid code.

-This freak show needs to stop.
+This ad code mess needs to stop.
 While at GMX we tried to talk to ad companies to use standards-compliant code, nobody seems to talk about this important aspect in public.
-Monetized websites take it easy and like to use the standard ad code they receive from advertising partners like DoubleClick or Falk.
+Monetized websites take it easy and use the code they receive from advertising partners, like DoubleClick or Falk.
 That code sucks.
-It’s one of the brakes in the process to get larger sites use higher quality code, and join our cause.
+It’s one of the brakes in the process of getting larger sites to use higher quality code, and join the web standards cause.

 I don’t want to mention Google here.
 Although sophisticated in certain applications, their frontend code is bad much of the time.
-Hopefully, Ian and Co. bring improvement; my former proposals to improve Google’s AdSense code didn’t go anywhere.
+Hopefully, Ian and Co. bring change; my suggestions to get Google’s AdSense code fixed didn’t go anywhere.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!